-First of all there are many different Personal Insurances that you apply for, depending on what you want it insure yourself for when you live in Canada from:
+First of all, there are many different Personal Insurances that you can apply for, depending on what you want to insure yourself for when you live in Canada.
+These include:

 - Life Insurance

 - Disability Insurance

 This type of life insurance works by paying your beneficiaries (the person or persons who will receive your insurance payment) a lump sum of cash at the time of your death.
 This sum is tax-free.